jedelman8/nxos-ansible/README.md

 #### Automated Data Collection
 The previous examples showed how to use the Cisco Ansible modules to ensure the device configuration is in a desired state.
 The next few examples will show how to extract, and then store, data from the Nexus switches.

+> **Note.
+This example uses the username and password parameters in the playbook.
+Feel free to remove them or correct them.**

 Example 5: Get neighbors

 Playbook: